Need help? We are available to speak to you 7 days a weekRead More

 Start your new life in Australia with a Partner visa

-An 820/801 Partner visa enables you to apply whilst in Australia to be with your partner; but the application process can be complex and confusing.
-At Australian Migration Lawyers, we provide you with valuable support, and guidance to make the process as straightforward as possible to obtaining a Partner visa.
+A Partner visa (subclass 820/801) enables you to apply whilst in Australia to be with your de facto partner or spouse, but the application process can be complex and demanding.
+At Australian Migration Lawyers, we provide expert legal support and guidance to make it as straightforward as possible.

 Disclaimer copy